 Our Remote Provision

 At Trinity Academy Cathedral, we are committed to ensuring that students receive a high-quality education, regardless of circumstances.
-We know that the Covid-19 pandemic has brought unprecedented disruption to education, and we are determined that through our remote learning offer, we will ensure our students continue to learn and make progress even when they have to remain at home.
+In the event of extended school closures, we have robust remote learning practices in place as outlined below.
+The COVID-19 pandemic brought with it unprecedented disruption to education, but our school’s remote learning delivery ensured students continued to learn and they made progress while they were home.

 All students have been trained on Microsoft Teams, which is our digital platform for all remote learning.
 Through Teams, students can access all resources used in lessons (from lessons in school and when learning remotely), attend live lessons, work on assignments, hand in work, and read feedback from their teachers.